-Assembly and evolution of tissue-specific exon networks
+Assembly and evolution of tissue-specific transcriptomic networks

-Funding: MINECO, EMBO, CRG
+Funding: ERC Starting Grant, Plan Estatal, EMBO, CRG

 Novel organismal structures in metazoans are often undergirded by complex cell type- or tissue-specific gene regulatory networks.
 As such, understanding the emergence of new structures through evolution requires reconstructing the series of evolutionary steps leading to these underlying networks.
 However, the basic elements that form these networks are often so functionally interdependent that understanding their step-by-step emergence during evolution imposes multiple dilemmas: Did the gene network pre-exist the organismal structure?
 Did the targets pre-exist the tissue-specific regulators?
 Did the regulators ancestrally have tissue-specific expression or did they acquire it in certain lineages?
 Are the downstream targets conserved in the case of regulators with well-conserved expression across species?
-Using alternative exons and their master regulators as case examples, in this research line we are trying to answer these questions by reconstructing the stepwise assembly of various tissue-specific splicing networks.

 Schematic representation of a cell type-specific gene regulatory module for Cell Type B. Upon activation of a master regulator of Cell Type B, several target genes are activated (genes 1 and 2) or silenced (gene 5), which will generate the transcriptome identity of Cell Type B. Comprehending how such modules originate in evolution requires understanding how the master regulator, its cell type-specific expression and its targets and regulatory motifs all co-evolved together.